The New Klondike: Plot

-Small-town pitcher Thomas Kelly (Thomas Meighan) is sent to Spring training with a minor league baseball team in Florida, but is fired by its jealous manager, Joe Cooley (Jack W. Johnston).
+Small-town pitcher Thomas Kelly (Thomas Meighan) is sent to Spring training with his baseball team in Florida, but is fired by the team's jealous manager, Joe Cooley (Jack W. Johnston).
 Kelly is then talked into being the celebrity endorser for a Florida real estate firm, and his former teammates invest money in the firm through him.
 Still jealous of Kelly's popularity, Cooley conspires with crooked broker Morgan West (Robert Craig) to sell Kelly and the investors some worthless swampland.
 Kelly and his friends lose their money, but Kelly struggles to recoup the losses.
 He eventually makes a fortune, repays the investors, and is himself appointed team manager in place of Cooley.